FUTURE OBSERVATORY Annual Programme

 Design Researchers in Residence

-This programme for emerging design researchers is hosted at the Design Museum and is co-funded by the Arts and Humanities Research Council (AHRC).
+A programme for emerging design researchers hosted at the Design Museum, in partnership with the Arts and Humanities Research Council (AHRC).

-The researchers are supported with mentorship, studio space and a stipend, and their research will manifest through public events, an exhibition and a publication curated and edited by the Design Museum.
+During the programme, researchers receive mentorship, studio space and a stipend, and their research is displayed through public events, an exhibition and a publication curated and edited by the Design Museum.

 The Arts and Humanities Research Council (AHRC) funds world-class, independent researchers in a wide range of subjects from history and archaeology to philosophy and languages, design and effectiveness of digital content and the impact of artificial intelligence.